-James MacTaggart is Manager and production director at Arran Distillery, Lochranza, Isle of Arran.
+James MacTaggart is the Manager and production director at Arran Distillery, Lochranza, Isle of Arran.

 One fine April day I travelled there to talk with James, and sample a couple of their delicious honey and spice drams.